How to write an impact case

 Maximum 150 words, including:

-- An explanation of the nature of the impact; how far-reaching it is/who the beneficiaries are; and how significant the benefits are. (reach & significance)
+- An explanation of the nature of the impact, how far-reaching it is/who the beneficiaries are, and how significant the benefits are (reach and significance)

 - Explain the main activities that led to the impact stated.